 For more information, interviews etc., please contact Tony Hutson on 07774 751655.

 CAS published a report last month showing the extent of the problems faced by young Scots as a result of the recession, with homelessness identified as one of the biggest issues (the others being debt and unemployment).
-The report, ‘Being Young Being Heard’, is available here.
+The report, ‘Being Young Being Heard’, is available here (link no longer available).

 Notes on methodology: